-Entrance into and out of London was also practically at a standstill.
+Entrance into and out of London was also practically at a standstill during the winter of 1813-1814.
 There were varying reports as to the depth of the snow.
 Some people reported it was eight feet deep, others said sixteen feet deep, and still others reported mountain size heaps.
 The only two passable roads in and out of London were Kent and Essex roads.
-Further, it was practically impossible to travel on the Thames River because of the vast quantities of floating ice.
-The ice was carried by the tides and sometimes the pieces formed a chain of glaciers, which would then suddenly separated crashing, cracking, and dashing against one another, making it dangerous for anyone traveling on the river.
+Further, it was practically impossible to travel on the Thames River because of the vast quantities of floating ice that was carried by the tides.
+Sometimes the pieces formed a chain of glaciers, which would then suddenly separated crashing, cracking, and dashing against one another, making it dangerous for anyone traveling on the river.

 The only benefit of all the cold weather was the Thames River eventually froze solid.
 This resulted in an impromptu Frost Fair, which lasted from 31st January to 5th February.
 Watermen charged admission of two or three pence per person, and peddlers sold their wares.
 There were also “kitchen fires and furnaces … blazing and boiling in every direction, and animals, from a sheep to a rabbit, and a goose to a lark, were turning on numerous spits.”